lumeland/lume.land/plugins/imagick.md

 Use the `imagick` plugin to process image files using the [magick-wasm](https://github.com/dlemstra/magick-wasm) library, a powerful image manipulation library with support for over 100 major file formats.
-With this plugin you can resize, rotate and convert any image to other format.
+With this plugin, you can resize, rotate, and convert any image to other formats.

-The plugin read the data assigned to the image files (specifically the `imagick` key) to know how to transform the image.
+The plugin reads the data assigned to the image files (specifically the `imagick` key) to know how to transform the image.

 ## Example